Overview

 We invite submissions of extended abstracts on topics related to image captioning, visual question answering, visual grounding and assistive technologies for people with visual impairments.
 Papers must be at most two pages (with references) and follow the CVPR formatting guidelines using the provided author kit.
 Reviewing will be single-blind and accepted papers will be presented as posters.
 We will accept submissions on work that is not published, currently under review, and already published.
 There will be no proceedings.
 Please send your extended abstracts to workshop@vizwiz.org.

 Please note that we will require all camera-ready content to be accessible via a screen reader.
 Given that making accessible PDFs and presentations may be a new process for some authors, we will host training sessions beforehand to both educate and assist all authors to succeed in making their content accessible.
-More details to come soon.

 Program